noir-lang/noir/docs/docs/concepts/advanced/data_structures/indexed_merkle_tree.md

 #### Closing Notes

 We have been working with these new trees in order to reduce the proving time for our rollups in Aztec, however we think EVERY protocol leveraging nullifier trees should know about these trees as their performance benefit is considerable.

-## Participate

-Keep up with the latest discussion and join the conversation in the [Aztec forum](https://discourse.aztec.network).